yanheng0/SummerBuild-2026/README.md

 ## How FraudNot Helps

 Send FraudNot a suspicious message, image, or voice note.
-It runs them through a forensic analysis pipeline grounded in real Singapore scam cases and returns a verdict with confidence score, scam type, key indicators, and a recommended action all within Telegram and require no app installation.
+It runs them through a forensic analysis pipeline grounded in real Singapore scam cases and returns a verdict with confidence score, scam type, key indicators, and a recommended action all within Telegram.

-If the scan finds something concerning, one tap generates a draft police report in the format SPF expects.
-Most people who get scammed don't report it.
-This tries to make reporting easier.
+It is capable of drafting a police report in the format that SPF expects.
+This improves user experience of lodging a police report.

 For anything urgent, call the **24/7 ScamShield Helpline at 1799**.